Introduced in Salt version

 This means that the order of evaluation of Salt States and requisites are

 still honored, and given that in the above case,

 parallel: True does not

 actually speed things up.

 To run the above state much faster make sure that the

 Now both of the sleep calls will be started in parallel and

 wait for the state it requires, but while it waits the

 sleep 5 state will

-Parallel States does not prevent you from creating parallel conflicts on your system.
+Parallel States do not prevent you from creating parallel conflicts on your system.
 This means that if you start multiple package installs using Salt then the package manager will block or fail.
 If you attempt to manage the same file with multiple states in parallel then the result can produce an unexpected file.